 For a lot of Ghanaian youths, and even some middle-aged people, if only they could make it to the cadre of being referred to as one of the Ghanaian celebrities, they have arrived.However, we’ll not deny the fact that some of the celebrities have actually worked hard and made real lifetime achievements, but the most annoying ones are that of the borrow-posers.
 Once you are able to “be called” not even “become” an actor, actress, musician or comedian, everyone believes yo have made it and you will start being celebrated and reckoned with.
 Nobody cares to know your net worth and funny enough, the fellow will be glad and OK with that.

-2. Appearing on News Media – Whether for Good or Bad
+2. Appearing on News Media – Good or Bad

 Ghanaians are media freaks.
 They can do just about anything to see they constitute part of the trending news on TV, radio, newspapers, magazines ans what have you..
 No matter what it is that’s going viral about them is not the issue, but the meaningless popularity they gain.
 This explains why time and again we keep on hearing of someone threatening to release a sex tape or video.
 Whenever I come across that, it’s so annoying that I usually ask the person what he or she is waiting for, why the protocols and prior notice?
 They feel so happy being mentioned in the web, and to them, it’s on of the greatest feats one can attain in her noble country.